Bella Swan: Personality

 Bella is also a very bad liar, except to herself.
-According to Eclipse, Jacob and Edward say that she's a terrible liar, this is evidence of this.
+According to Eclipse, Jacob and Edward say that she's a terrible liar.
 Besides, she also admits this throughout the whole saga, though she seemingly manages to lie to herself about her romantic feelings for Jacob.

 In contrary to her low profile demeanor, Bella, according to Edward in Midnight Sun, has no sense of fear when she finds out Edward is a vampire.
 Instead of running away, as she should have, she decides to ask many questions with extreme curiosity.
 This makes Edward believe that it is not bad luck that follows her around, but that she has no sense of self-preservation.
 Bella is book-smart but is lacking in common sense.
 She can be considered impractical at times.

 She hates anything cold and wet, even snow, which is why she initially hated to live in Forks.
 However, after meeting Edward, she found the town much more comfortable, even calling it "home".
 As a vampire, she also dislikes the idea of feeding on humans, but is glad to have found the strength she needed to protect her loved ones.

 Bella inherited her mother's high perceptiveness as she was able to guess Edward was a mind reader, the first human to do so.
 However, she was not able to guess that Edward was in love with her.

 After being turned into a vampire, she describes having a much clearer view of the world.
 She is also very self-controlled, being able to ignore the scent of human blood on her first hunting trip.
 Bella's private mind that was able to repel some vampires' mental abilities while she was human evolved after she became a vampire; her skill strengthened, allowing her to shield herself and those around her from other vampires' mental gifts.
 By the end of Breaking Dawn, she is able to cast the shield away from herself.
 She is also described by Edward as "very graceful", even for a vampire, in comparison to her earlier clumsiness as a human.